become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 ## Batch 05 is starting from 6-April-2024

 ## Prerequisites:
-- Time commitement - 2 hours each Saturday and 6 to 8 hours spread over the week for additional learning
+- Time commitement - 2 hours each Saturday for live session and 6 to 8 hours spread over the week for additional self-learning at your own pace
 - Understanding of basic IT concepts (e.g. Servers, Storage, IP Addresses)
 - Have your own AWS account for practice.
 We can guide you about the process if you don't have account yet